Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **Explicit authentication while matching client authorization CNF**

-When authentication is explicit and there is a check wether the provided authorization confirmation claim (CNF) matches the credentials provided for authentication use the flow chart in figure 3 to esteblish the correct error codes.
+When authentication is explicit and there is a check whether the provided authorization confirmation claim (CNF) matches the credentials provided for authentication use the flow chart in figure 3 to establish the correct error codes.

 ![](media/HTTP-FlowChart3.PNG)